anushkajat09/Car-Rental-System/README.md

 ## Future Roadmap 🛤️

+🌐 Turn it into a Web App
+💾 Add a Database to Store Data
 🤝 Support multiple customers renting the same car simultaneously.
 ⏰ Change the price based on the date
 🎨 Develop a graphical user interface (GUI) for enhanced user experience.
 🚘 Add more car details like fuel type (petrol, diesel) and how many seats the car has.

 ---

 # Car-Rental-System